sabeegrewal/quantum-info-supremacy/README.md

 ## Demo

 We provide a file `main-demo.py` that runs a single instance of our experiment on a local emulator.
+The expected runtime of the demo is between 1.5 and 10 minutes, depending on your computer's processor.
+The demo has been tested on Python 3.12.3.

 To try it out, follow these steps:

-1. **Clone this repository.**
+1. **Clone this repository.** Follow the [installation instructions](#installation) to set up the environment.

 2. **Download randomness data.**
    Obtain [this file](https://github.com/sabeegrewal/quantum-info-supremacy-data/blob/main/randomness/ANU_13Oct2017_100MB_1), which contains 100 MB of true randomness used to generate Alice’s input state and Bob’s Clifford measurement.
 Place the file in `./randomness/`.